-|The following paper on controlling blue green algae (cyanobacteria) in reservoirs and lakes was presented in an international meeting in Japan.|
+The following paper on controlling blue-green algae (cyanobacteria) in reservoirs and lakes was presented in an international meeting in Japan.

-Cyanobacteria in reservoirs and lakes
+Eliminating Cyanobacteria in Reservoirs and Lakes

 6th International Conference on the Conservation and management of Lakes – Kasumigaura, Japan 1995.